Track mileage automatically

 Depreciation methods: straight-line vs. diminishing value

-Calculating car depreciation using the diminishing value method
+Calculating depreciation using the diminishing value method

 Year 1